Star of India (ship): As Star of India

-In 1901, Euterpe was sold to the Alaska Packers' Association of San Francisco, who re-rigged her as a barque (converting the square-rigged aftermost mast to fore-and-aft) and in 1902 began carrying fishermen, cannery workers, coal and canning supplies each spring from Oakland, California to Nushagak in the Bering Sea, returning each autumn with holds full of canned salmon.
+In 1901, Euterpe was sold to the Alaska Packers' Association of San Francisco, who re-rigged her as a barque (converting the square-rigged aftermost mast to fore-and-aft) and in 1902 began carrying fishermen, cannery workers, coal and canning supplies each spring from Oakland, California, to Nushagak in the Bering Sea, returning each autumn with holds full of canned salmon.
 In 1906, the Association changed her name to be consistent with the rest of their fleet, and she became Star of India.
 She was laid up in 1923 after 22 Alaskan voyages; by that time, steam ruled the seas.

-In 1926, Star of India was sold to the Zoological Society of San Diego, California, to be the centrepiece of a planned museum and aquarium.
+In 1926, Star of India was sold to the Zoological Society of San Diego to be the centrepiece of a planned museum and aquarium.
 The Great Depression and World War II caused that plan to be cancelled, and it was not until 1957 that restoration began.
 Alan Villiers, a windjammer captain and author, came to San Diego on a lecture tour.
-Seeing Star of India decaying in the harbour, he publicised the situation and inspired a group of citizens to form the "Star of India Auxiliary" in 1959 to support the restoration of the ship.
+Seeing Star of India decaying in the harbor, he publicized the situation and inspired a group of citizens to form the "Star of India Auxiliary" in 1959 to support the restoration of the ship.
 Progress was still slow, but in 1976, Star of India finally put to sea again.
 She houses exhibits for the Maritime Museum of San Diego, is kept fully seaworthy, and sails at least once a year.
-With the many other ships now in the Museum, she hosts frequent tour guide-led school tours for over 6,000 children a year, as well as a Living History Programme in which students "step back in time" and are immersed in history and teamwork activities during overnight visits.
+With the many other ships now in the Museum, she hosts frequent tour guide-led school tours for over 6,000 children a year, as well as a Living History Program in which students "step back in time" and are immersed in history and teamwork activities during overnight visits.